RoSPA Health and Safety Awards

 Q: Our organisation has previously entered the RoSPA Awards, but this year we have merged with other unit(s)/companies.
 Should we enter as a whole or individually – and what happens about our past record in the Awards scheme?

 A: Ideally you should enter as separate units (which must all show local evidence of implementation of the corporate systems).
-If you choose to submit a combined entry for the merged organisation and some, but not all constituent units, have previously won sustained achievement awards (Gold Medal, President's Award or Order of Distinction) RoSPA will judge the appropriate level of award for the new body.
+If you choose to submit a combined entry for the merged organisation and some, but not all constituent units, have previously entered or won sustained achievement award (including Gold Medal, President's Award, Order of Distinction or Patron's Award).
+RoSPA will judge the appropriate level of award for the new body.
 In the event of the newly-formed entity not achieving the required standard for Gold, the previous awards history for other sites will be lost.
 For mergers of different companies, the judges will look for the merged organisation's health and safety management system performance to be equal to or better than the standard recognised previously by a RoSPA Award.
 If in doubt, merged organisations will be treated as new entries.

 Q: Why is there a difference in cost between the entry fee for the competitive industry sector awards and the achievement awards?

-A: This reflects the fact that the assessment of Industry Sector Award entries takes considerably longer due to the greater amounts of supporting evidence required, and also that the selection of winners involves additional stages of judging.
+A: This reflects the fact that the assessment of Industry Sector Award entries takes considerably longer due to assessors providing full written feedback on the submission content, and scoring against an enhanced, more in-depth marking criteria – designed to help identify the very highest performers.

 Q: We use the RoSPA QSA auditing system.
 Do we still have to submit a full entry, including all the required supporting evidence documents?

-A: It depends what type of award you are entering: For an achievement award if your organisation has achieved QSA Level 2 or above, you just need to register for the award online, provide brief answers to the ten KPQs (sections 2-11 of the online RoSPA Award entry), and upload a scan of your QSA certificate as a supporting evidence document, before submitting the entry.
-A full range of supporting evidence documents is not required.
+A: It depends what type of award you are entering: For an Achievement Award if your organisation has achieved QSA Level 2 or above, you just need to register for the award online, answer all sections, and provide brief answers to the ten KPQs a scan of your QSA certificate should also be included as a supporting evidence document, before submitting the entry.
+A full range of supporting evidence documentations is not required.
+Accident and enforcement history sections must also be completed in full, including any related evidence.

-However, if entering for one of the competitive Industry Sector Awards, a full submission will still be required, including answers to the 10 Key Performance Questions (sections 2-11) with links to supporting evidence documents uploaded to the online entry.
-This is because all entries in the competitive categories must as far as possible be in the same format to maximise the consistency of assessment.
-Also, entries for the Industry Sector Awards are judged by independent assessors who may not be familiar with the QSA system.
+However, if entering for one of the competitive Industry Sector Awards, a full submission will still be required, including answers to all sections with links to supporting evidence documents uploaded to the online entry.
+This is because the comparative judging process requires all entries to be presented in the same format to maximise the consistency of assessment.

 Q: Our organisation had a fatal accident this year.
 Can we still apply for an award?